I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d11_1ddi_negotiatecryptosessionkeyeschange.md

 For sessions that use the RSA Encryption Scheme - Optimal Asymmetric Encryption Padding (RSAES-OAEP) algorithm, the key buffer must contain 256 bytes of data and must be encrypted by using the RSA Encryption Scheme - Optimal Asymmetric Encryption Padding (RSAES-OAEP) algorithm with the public key from the cryptographic session certificate.

 The key exchange for a cryptographic session is identical to the key exchange for the Output Protection Manager (OPM) interface.
 However,  the OPM key buffer contains additional data besides the session key.
+<div class="alert"><b>Note</b>  The same certificate can be used for the cryptographic session and OPM session key.</div><div> </div>

 ## Requirements
 | &nbsp; | &nbsp; |